min2ha/ukwa-site/content/target/16886/index.en.md

   "subject": "UK General Election 2015"
 }

-# Wine and Spirit Trade Association (WSTA), The: WSTA’s 2015 General Election manifesto calls on political parties to support wine and spirit industry

 The Wine and Spirit Trade Association (WSTA) represents over 340 companies producing, importing, exporting, transporting and selling wines and spirits in the United Kingdom.